 Winery: An historic estate in St. Helena, the manicured vineyards are located where in the mid-1800s some of the first settlers in the valley arrived, and planted vines in adjacent acreage.
 Planted in the 1960s and founded as Saint Helena Winery in 1994, grapes were initially sold to Quintessa, Opus One and Merus.
 Under new ownership, the winery now keeps the entire vineyard production for their own releases, creating only 2,000 cases.

-Winemaking: The aim is to represent this special site that creates soft, elegant wines with lots of finesse – wines that are more stylistically similar to Stags leap than to mountain neighbors.
-Saint Helena Winery shares wine collecting customers with Revana, Forman, Vineyard 29, DR Stevens, O’Shaughnessy and Gemstone.
-Hand-picked and thoroughly hand-sorted (passing by 8-10 people at several winemaking stages) the resulting perfect berries are cold-soaked to extract color, flavors and aromas, then aged two years in French oak.
-Each vineyard block is fermented separately in 3 ton tanks for 2-4 weeks for tannin elegance, left on lees and racked (into the same barrel) only twice.
+Winemaking: Saint Helena Winery shares wine collecting customers with Revana, Vineyard 29, O’Shaughnessy and Gemstone.
+Hand-picked and thoroughly hand-sorted (by 8-10 people) the resulting perfect berries are cold-soaked to extract color, flavors and aromas, then aged two years in French oak.
+Each vineyard block is fermented separately for tannin elegance, left on lees and racked (into the same barrel) only twice.
 Pressed very mildly, the juice is moved with gentle gravity flow.
-Diligence to detail in managing the vineyard vine by vine, extensive grape sorting and managing each barrel for quality, has meant that not one barrel has yet been declassified.
+Diligence to detail in managing the vineyard, sorting and each barrel, has meant that not one barrel has yet been declassified.

 Vineyard: Nestled up against the York Creek and Napa River, the site called “little Haut-Brion” by Aaron Pott is warmer than the rest of St. Helena.
-Keeping all fruit for their label, the vineyard is farmed for highest fruit quality, not tonnage.
+The vineyard is organically farmed for highest fruit quality, not tonnage.
 13.5 acres are planted to 3 different clones of Cabernet Sauvignon across three variations of soils, providing a diverse array of fruit profiles, allowing the winery to create two estate Cabernets, each with their own distinct terroir-driven aromas, flavors and textures.
-Practicing sustainable farming, the year-round vineyard team employs such precision farming that the team knows every vine on the estate.
-Highly detailed farming includes use of weather stations, vigor-reducing cover-crops, leaf and shade management for each cluster, cluster separation for open space, aggressive fruit-drop, very limited irrigation and picking of 13 acres across 8 days.
-Yield management results in mid-October harvests ranging from 1.5 to 3 tons per acre depending on soil density.
-In 2013, only 27 tons came from the entire 13.5 acres.
+The year-round vineyard team knows every vine on the estate.
+Their highly detailed farming includes use of weather stations, vigor-reducing cover-crops, leaf and shade management for each bunch, cluster separation for open space, aggressive fruit-drop, very limited irrigation.
+Cane pruned to 2 clusters per shoot.
+Yield management results in mid-October harvests averaging only 2 tons per acre, with 27 tons from the entire 13.5 acres most vintages.

-Whole-cluster pressed, native yeast fermented, completes malolactic fermentation in once-used French oak barrels and 10% new oak, with sur lie aging and battonage.
+93 Points, Antonio Galloni, Vinous: “Rich and oily, it possesses terrific richness.
+White flowers, orchard fruit, tangerine and pineapple give very pretty top notes and exoticism.
+The 2018 was done entirely in oak [13% new], with less stirring during the first year and about 16 months in oak.
+It is a very pretty and distinctive wine.”
+Whole-cluster pressed, native yeast fermented, complete ML fermentation in once-used French oak barrels and with sur lie aging and battonage.
 From the famed Ulises Valdez’ “Scopus” vineyard, at 700 feet elevation, with rocky and volcanic red soils sloping eastward into summer fog for cool nights and mornings.
 Near Kistler.
 350 cases.